adnanibrahi0102/BlogApp/README.md

 ## About

-This blog is a personal project created with React for the frontend and authenticated using [Appwrite](https://appwrite.io/).
+This blog, named BlogApp, is a personal project created with React for the frontend and authenticated using [Appwrite](https://appwrite.io/).
 It provides a secure and user-authenticated platform for managing and sharing blog posts.

 ## Features